 Everyone is welcome to attend services at Perth Cathedral and experience the mystery of Christian worship.

-Our current services are:
+Our services each week are:

 Sunday - Sung Eucharist 11.00am